 - 1.5 Tablespoons Premium Fish Sauce

 - 5 Cloves Fresh Garlic minced

 - 3 Dried Red Chili Peppers (optional - use more or use less)

 - 2 "rice" cups Jasmine Rice (see notes)

 - Thin Sliced Carrots

-- Drizzle in Toasted Sesame Oil and stir.
+- Turn off heat and drizzle in Toasted Sesame Oil and stir.
+Serve over rice.

 Red peppers are very hot and just for flavoring.
 Most people push them aside.